MaximTiberiu/New-Employee-Best-Match/README.md

 - To run the application, you must have UiPath Studio and Outlook installed.
 - Also, the above dependencies must be met.
 To install packages, use the dedicated tab from the main application: *Manage Packages*.
 - Most packages are installed.
-- You will need to install the following packages: *UiPath.DocumentUnderstanding.ML.Activities*, *UiPath.IntelligenOCR.Activities* & *UiPath.OmniPage.Activites*.
+- You will need to install the following packages: *UiPath.DocumentUnderstanding.ML.Activities*, *UiPath.IntelligentOCR.Activities* & *UiPath.OmniPage.Activites*.
 - Now, all you have to do is run the **Main.xaml** file.
 - Select the desired config file.
 If you do not have one, my recommendation is to use the default one from project folder (**./Data/Config.xlsx**).
 Change the email address used in Outlook in the config file.